jacobhaap/bitsnek/README.md

-# bitsnake
+# bitsnek

-Simple Snake game written in Rust + OpenGL, with the constraint that the internal board can only be manipulated using bitwise operators
+Simple Snek game written in Rust + OpenGL, with the constraint that the internal board can only be manipulated using bitwise operators